 In May of 2013 we opened a recovery house for women with 6 beds, and in October 2013 a recovery house for men which will comfortable hold 10 men.
 In 2018 we built a small apartment onto the women’s house which will hold one woman and two children.

-We have a support group that meets on Monday night at 5:30 in the Community Corrections building and a meeting on Wednesday night at 5:30 that meets at First Baptist Church in Vincennes, IN.
+We have a support group that meets on Thursday night at 5:30 at First Baptist Church in Vincennes, IN.

 Our mission statement is: “To help incarcerated addicts recover and re-enter the community.